Moon rocks are the filet mignon of weed, in a world in which weed is beef and everyone is a carnivore.

 What are moon rocks?

-First off, let’s get something cleared up right away — most people are wrong in thinking that Moon rocks are a specific strain of marijuana.
+Most people are wrong in thinking that moon rocks are a specific strain of marijuana.
 They are not.

-Moon rocks are a mix of weed, cannabis oil or hash and kief.
+Moon rocks are a mix of weed, cannabis oil and hash or kief.

 If you are not familiar with those terms:

-Cannabis oil is a concentrate of cannabis produced from the plant (mostly the buds) and usually contains very high levels of THC, even up to 90%.
+Cannabis oil is a concentrate of cannabis produced from the plant (mostly the buds) and usually contains very high levels of THC, 60-90%.

 Kief is not a reference to the young Chicago based rapper.
-Kief is the finest remain and leftovers that fall off the buds while handling and grinding them.
+Kief is the name for leftovers that fall off the buds while handling and grinding them.
+Kief is packed full of trichomes (which contain cannabinoids and terpenes)

-The best way to collect keef is by simply using a grinder that has a special chamber which allows keef to fall through the sieve, but won’t allow it to go back through it.
+The best way to collect kief is simply by using a grinder that has a special chamber which allows the kief to fall through the sieve, but won’t allow it to go back through it.

-Mind you, collecting keef is a very unenthusiastic and time intensive process which takes even heavy smokers a long time to finish.
+Mind you, collecting kief is a very unenthusiastic and time intensive process which takes even heavy smokers a long time to finish.

-As you may assume, higher quality weed usually has more kief and the kief that comes of those buds is usually high in quality as well.
+As you may assume, higher quality weed usually has more kief and the kief that comes off those buds is usually high in quality as well.

-For the best moon rocks, we suggest you use the keef from YOUR OWN grinder as it will give you the most familiar taste combined with an already known high.
+For the best moon rocks, we suggest you use the kief from your own grinder as it will give you the most familiar taste combined with an already known high.

 Moon rocks got their name from the fact that the kief they are rolled into closely resembles the color of MDMA dust, also known as Molly.